michaelb/sniprun/README.md

 ### Prerequisites

+- cargo and the rust toolchain v>= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install), for as long as the project is not distributed as binary (see the release section)
-- Compiler / interpreter for your language must be installed & on your \$PATH
+- Compiler / interpreter for the languages must be installed & on your \$PATH
 - For C, gcc is required

 ### Install Sniprun